ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ## Bounded Channels

 Channels act as medium to communicate data between domains.
-They can be shared between multiple sending and recieving domains.
+They can be shared between multiple sending and receiving domains.
 Channels in Multicore OCaml come in two flavours:

 * **Bounded**: buffered channels with a fixed size.
 A channel with buffer size